 5. Your GTMetrix Score is good, so why bother with Pagespeed

 GTMetrix is a popular website performance analytics tool.
-It can analyze performance aspects of a website and provide you with a list of recommendations on how to improve it.
-Unfortunately these audits are very differrent from the Pagespeed audits, which is what Google uses to evaluate performance.
+It can analyze the performance aspects and provide you with a list of recommendations on how to improve them.
+Unfortunately, these audits are very different from the Pagespeed audits, which Google uses to evaluate performance.

-Recognizing this, GTMetrix announced that it will soon undergo a major upgrade that will replace the aging PageSpeed/YSlow libraries with Google’s Lighthouse metrics.
+Recognizing this, GTMetrix announced that it would soon undergo a major upgrade that will replace the aging PageSpeed/YSlow libraries with Google’s Lighthouse metrics.

-You can imagine Lighthouse as an extenssion of Pagespeed.
-Whereas PageSpeed is a performance score, and Pagespeed Insights measures the performance metrics only, Lighthouse audits more aspects of a website e.g accessibility using the Chrome User Experience Report.
+You can imagine Lighthouse as an extension of Pagespeed.
+Whereas PageSpeed is a performance score, and Pagespeed Insights measures the performance metrics only, Lighthouse audits more aspects of a website, e.g., accessibility using the Chrome User Experience Report.

 6. You can improve pagespeed but that will decrease SEO

 Needless to say that SEO includes everything about making your website better for your visitors.
 From content to speed and user experience, Google uses all of these as signals in their ranking algorithms.
 Experts who would tell you otherwise probably have limited experience in one or many of these areas.